Thank you for reading our post, please rate this article at the end.

 Cons: None that we can find.
 The sheer popularity of the Raptor is a testament to its capabilities.

-8. Heartland Landmark Newport
+8. Heartland Cyclone

 Coupled with the away-from-home package, your RV is going to remain in tip-top condition regardless of how many times you choose to take it out.
 Read on for some of the outstanding innovations that are available as standard: